5004-SEA-Fa24-Geeng/payroll-gen-xunluo776/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.
+>the biggest thing was realizing how much duplicated code I had in both the SalaryEmployee and HourlyEmployee classes.
+At first, I had them both implementing the IEmployee interface directly, which means I have to write similar methods like the getters or toCSV over and over again.
+Then I went to a TA, I learned that I could use an abstract class to store these methods, fields, and constructors.
+This way, I dont need to write multiple getters and all other things in both hourly and salary employees, this makes my code a lot more clear.
+I also learned that in an abstract class, I don’t need to define the body of every method.
+I can just declare methods using the keyword "abstract" if I want subclasses to implement them.
+The most challenging part was the big decimal part.
+My original output was off by 0.01, I tried to use string.format but it did not work.
+I had to go seek for TA's help again.
+Next time, I would plan out inheritance and same functionality earlier to avoid rewriting.